Working at the University of Montpellier

 For information or materials on:

-- APOGEE: Access the training materials (PPT slides and videos) in the Moodle space by requesting access through the Service Center, under the "Academic Affairs" section, in the "APOGEE" category.
+- APOGEE: Access the training materials (PPS files and videos) in the Moodle space by requesting access through the Service Center, under the "Academic Affairs" section, in the "APOGEE" category.

 - AMETYS: Contact the AMETYS representative for your department, or, if that is not possible, submit a ticket through the Service Center, under the "Academic Affairs" section, in the "AMETYS" category.

-- ECANDIDAT: Review the supporting documents on application management and using eCandidat on the DFE intranet: Application Documentation.
-Contact your department’s eCandidat representative or, if unavailable, submit a ticket through the Service Center, under the “Academic Affairs” section, category “ECANDIDAT.”
+- ECANDIDAT: Review the supporting documents on application management and the use of eCandidat on the DFE intranet: Application Documentation.
+Contact the eCandidat representative for your department or, if necessary, submit a ticket via the Service Center, under the “Academic Affairs” section, in the “ECANDIDAT” category.

 - SOFA: Submit a ticket through the Service Center, under the "Studies" section, in the "SOFA" category